Control Barrier Function Based Design of Gradient Flows for Constrained Nonlinear Programming: Stability Analysis of the Safe Gradient Flow

-\new{ \begin{remark}\longthmtitle{Discretization of safe gradient flow and role of parameter~$\alpha$} When considering discretizations of the safe gradient flow, the parameter $\alpha$ plays an important role since its value impacts the behavior of its trajectories.
-By construction, trajectories of the safe gradient flow beginning at infeasible initial conditions converge to $\Cc$ at an exponential rate $\alpha > 0$, meaning that larger values of $\alpha$ ensure faster convergence toward the feasible set.
-On the other hand, smaller values of $\alpha$ result in a design that enforces safety more conservatively and hence, intuitively, this should allow for larger stepsizes.
-Our preliminary numerical experiments with the forward-Euler discretization $x^+ = x + h\Gc_\alpha(x)$ confirm these intuitions, showing that larger choices of $\alpha$ reduce the range of allowable stepsizes $h$ that preserve the invariance of the feasible set $\Cc$ and stability of local minimizers.
-In particular, we have noticed that the maximal allowable stepsize $h^*(\alpha)$ such that $0 < h < h^*(\alpha)$ ensures stability and safety scales like $h^*(\alpha) \sim O(\frac{1}{\alpha})$.
+{ \begin{remark}[Discretization of safe gradient flow and role of parameter~$\alpha$] When considering discretizations of the safe gradient flow, the parameter $\alpha$ plays an important role.
+By construction, trajectories of the safe gradient flow beginning at infeasible initial conditions converge to~$\Cc$ at an exponential rate~$\alpha > 0$, so larger values of~$\alpha$ ensure faster convergence.
+On the other hand, smaller values of~$\alpha$ result in a design that enforces safety more conservatively and hence, intuitively, this should allow for larger stepsizes.
+Our preliminary numerical experiments with the forward-Euler discretization $x^+ = x + h\Gc_\alpha(x)$ confirm these intuitions, showing that larger choices of~$\alpha$ reduce the range of allowable stepsizes~$h$ that preserve the invariance of the feasible set $\Cc$ and stability of local minimizers.
+In particular, we have noticed that the maximal allowable stepsize $h^*_\alpha$ such that $0 < h < h^*_\alpha$ ensures stability and approximate safety, satisfies $h^*_\alpha \to 0$ as~$\alpha \to \infty$.
 For space reasons, we leave to future work the formal characterization of suitable stepsizes. \oprocend \end{remark} }